 Since 2005, I have been advocating for local wild foods markets across America.
 All over Europe, you find open air bazaars where anyone can buy, sell, or trade mushrooms and other wild foods.
 These are just like the farmers markets we have now, and wild foods can simply be incorporated into these tailgate markets.
 Alternatively, a wild foods clearinghouse could sell directly to restaurants and other commercial clients without any retail storefront.
 What’s important is that (1) everything is inspected by an expert, and (2) we make it easy for the public to pick and sell what they forage.

 Similarly, until 2013, the FDA stipulated that all wild mushrooms sold be inspected by an “approved expert,” but they didn’t specify just what that means.
-Now they leave it up to each state to set their own parameters.
+They leave it up to each state to set their own parameters.

-Whatever states come up with, taking something that’s potentially dangerous and regulating it is far more effective than simply outlawing it.
+Much to my collegues’ chagrin, I recently served on the North Carolina state committee that ended up adopting similar regulations.
+But whatever states come up with, taking something that’s potentially dangerous and regulating it is far more effective than simply outlawing it.
 If the drug trade is any indication, making something illegal does not stop it from happening; it only makes it more profitable.
-Only education can keep people from hurting themselves, each other, or the environment.

 For All Time

 One objection raised against this initiative is the potential damage to our natural areas.
 The impact of harvesting roots like ramps and ginseng can indeed, over time, be significant.
 For this reason, ethical wildcrafting is core part of the Afikomen Project curriculum.